meerslex/tools-tech-syllabus/README.md

-# Tools and Technlogies for Technical Writers - Middlesex Community College
+# Create your own blog

-This repository contains the syllabus for this class.
+This repository contains the manual for creating your own blog.

-Students should use Issues page for questions and discussion.

 ## Build Project